actions/toolkit/docs/package-specs.md

  * Interface for getInput options
  */
 export interface InputOptions {
     /** Optional.
 Whether the input is required.
+If required and not present, will throw.
 Defaults to false */ required?: bool;
 }

 /**
  * Gets the value of an input.
 The value is also trimmed.
- * If required is true and the value is not set, it will throw.
  *
  * @param     name     name of the input to get
  * @param     options  optional.
 See InputOptions.